sayerhs/cpl/docs/source/user/cli_apps/caelus_sim.rst

 The ``caelus_sim`` is a shell executable that provides a command-line interface to setup and execute a parametric analysis.
 Currently, the following sub-commands are available through :program:`caelus_sim` executable.
+Please see :ref:`tuts_caelus_sim` tutorial for a detailed description of usage.

 ============ =========================================================
 Action       Purpose